-https://go.boarddocs.com/mabe/bcps/Board.nsf/files/BXA2WG7A28BB/\$file/POL5551\041420\ Finalized.pdf
+https://go.boarddocs.com/mabe/bcps/Board.nsf/files/BXA2WG7A28BB/\$file/POL5551 041420 Finalized.pdf

-A synopsis of the policy and rule is published in thStudent Handbook and titled Gangs, Gang Activity and Similar Destructive or Illegal Group Behavior.
-This handbook is distributed to all students at the beginning of each schol year, reviewed, and taken home by students to be shared with their parents.
+A synopsis of the policy and rule is published in the Student Handbook and titled Gangs, Gang Activity and Similar Destructive or Illegal Group Behavior.
+This handbook is distributed to all students at the beginning of each school year, reviewed, and taken home by students to be shared with their parents.